karare1/white-lines/README.md

-- Create additional pages for each programme to provide visitors with extra information i.e. what the programme includes, disctiption of extra activities, timetable and prices.
+- Create additional pages for each programme to provide visitors with extra information i.e. what the programme includes, description of extra activities, timetables and prices.
   When the user click on 'Learn More' button in the programme block they will be taken to the specific page.

-- Another feature idea is to create a page with news about academy that will be regularly updated with special events, activites, students' achievments and other interesting ideas.
+- Another feature idea is to create a page with news about the academy that will be regularly updated with special events, activites, students' achievments and other interesting ideas.

 ## Testing